 - Grow rapidly

-- You will not be able to keep this coral ‘in its place’.
-Branches or buds will detach, float away and grow anywhere and everywhere it can
+- You will not be able to keep this coral “‘in its place.”
+Branches or buds will detach, float away and grow anywhere and everywhere.

-- Grow so rapidly they may overtake some slower growing coral species if you are not careful and do not prune back the growth
+- The corals grow so rapidly they may overtake slower-growing coral species if you are not careful and fail to prune back the growth.

-- You may in fact never rid your tank of the kenya tree coral once introduced–they are that prolific
+- You may never rid your tank of the Kenya tree coral once introduced; they are THAT prolific.

-- It may be difficult to keep them in the same place, as Kenya Tree Corals tend to detach and float away, as well as drop buds next to them, and form new colonies;
+- It may be difficult to keep them in the same place, as Kenya tree corals detach and float away, drop buds next to them, and form new colonies with ease.

-The Kenya Tree coral was one of my first coral species.
-For you veteran salties out there, you might cringe when I say this, but I still have the Kenya Tree coral in my current display tank.
-If you are looking for a low maintenance, rapidly growing coral, this is a great choice.
+The Kenya tree coral was one of my first coral species.
+For you veteran salties out there, you might cringe when I say this, but I still have it in my current display tank.
+If you are looking for a type of low-maintenance, rapidly growing coral, you can’t go wrong with these beauties.